monyarm/NovelVM/README.md

 #### 7.8.6) Compressing MONSTER.SOU with Flac

-As above, but ScummVM must be compiled with Flac support.
+As above, but NovelVM must be compiled with Flac support.
 Run:

     compress_scumm_sou --flac monster.sou